zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/08-immer-with-typescript.md

 ---
-title: '08.
-Type Immutable Immer Data with TypeScript'
+title: "Type Immutable Immer Data with TypeScript"
-metaTitle: '08.
-Type Immutable Immer Data with TypeScript'
+metaTitle: "Type Immutable Immer Data with TypeScript"
-metaDescription: 'Because the code put in recipe functions is plain, native, mutable JavaScript code, Immer is naturally suited to be used in conjunction of TypeScript (or Flow).'
+metaDescription: "Because the code put in recipe functions is plain, native, mutable JavaScript code, Immer is naturally suited to be used in conjunction of TypeScript (or Flow)."
 ---

-## 12. Type Immutable Immer Data with TypeScript

 [Video](https://egghead.io/lessons/react-type-immutable-immer-data-with-typescript)

 **Because the code put in recipe functions is plain, native, mutable JavaScript code, Immer is naturally suited to be used in conjunction of TypeScript (or Flow).**

-Immer is just functions updating objects, nothing fancy so TypeScript *Just Works* by defining  the objects.
+Immer is just functions updating objects, nothing fancy so TypeScript _Just Works_ by defining the objects.

 e.g.